AlisterBrumley/quickMediaScrape/README.md

 It will then authorize with TVDB, download metadata and create `.nfo` files for the show and episodes.

 ### Artwork
 Once it's finished creating `.nfo` files, it asks if you want to download artwork.
-It will download all artworks attached to the the show **This will take a while!**
+It will download all artworks attached to the show **This will take a while!**

 #### Where does it put things?
 ```